 Professor Williams conjures with more than just the text and original meaning; he also makes a changed circumstances argument.
-The Second Amendment, he concedes, once recognized a right that was a potent check on the government, but today things are different.
-The Second Amendment "by its own terms . . . makes sense 'only so long as pretty much everyone
+The Second Amendment, he concedes, once recognized a right that was a potent check on the government, but today, things are different.
+The Second Amendment "by its own terms . . . makes sense only so long as pretty much everyone has arms, and so long as the arms-bearers are virtuous," because otherwise the arms will "necessarily be [used] in the interests of a slice of the population, rather than for the common good."
+And "today, the American citizenry is so fractured that [a true] Revolution [made by the Body of the People for the common weal] is impossible."
+27

-Rather than "pretty much everyone [having] arms," 30 "gun ownership today is markedly demographically skewed."
-31 "Today, because of social changes, we can see [as the Framers did not] the possible contradiction between [the people as individuals and the Body of the People], as American citizens are more individual than ever, but they have given up aspirations to peoplehood in the strong republican sense" 32 Today, there "no longer exists" the "organic collectivity" on which the Second Amendment is based.
-33 "[T]he Framers did intend to guarantee a right for all Americans to own guns, but . . . they presupposed that Americans would have a collective identity that they now lack."
-34 Americans once had this right, but things are different today, so the right is gone.
+Rather than "pretty much everyone [having] arms," 28 "gun ownership today is markedly demographically skewed."
+"Today, because of social changes, we can see [as the Framers did not] the possible contradiction between [the people as individuals and the Body of the People], as American citizens are more individual than ever, but they have given up aspirations to peoplehood in the strong republican sense."
+Today, "we no longer possess" the "organic collectivity" on which the Second Amendment is based. "[T]he Framers did intend to guarantee a right for all Americans to own guns, but . . . they presupposed that Americans would have a collective identity that they do not now have."
+29 Americans once had this right, but things are different today, so the right is gone.

 But Professor Williams provides no evidence that the circumstances on which he relies have actually changed.
 Sure, American society today is to some extent fractured.
-So was American society in the late 1700s, when Americans divided in their loyalties in the Revolutionary War, 35 in their private economic and religious interests, 36 along geographical lines, and in other ways.
-37 Now as then, many look out for the common good, and aspire to "peoplehood in the strong republican sense."
+So was American society in the late 1700s, when Americans divided in their loyalties in the Revolutionary War, 30 in their private economic and religious interests, 31 along geographical lines, and in other ways.
+32 Now as then, many look out for the common good, and aspire to "peoplehood in the strong republican sense."
 Then as now, many people instead focused on individual or factional interests.
 The notion of a virtuous "organic" republican past, as contrasted to a fragmented collective-identity-less present, is myth.
-38
+33

-Likewise, gun ownership today is indeed not universal -- about 35% to 50% of all households now have guns 39 -- but Professor Williams gives no evidence that things were ever different.
+Likewise, gun ownership today is indeed not universal -- about 35-50% of all households now have guns 34 -- but Professor Williams gives no evidence that things were ever different.
 In fact, historian Michael Bellesiles (who opposes the individual rights theory of the Second Amendment) has estimated that gun ownership levels in the late 1700s were lower than today, perhaps 15% of all households.
-40 Professor Bellesiles estimates that in 1810, no more than 5% of Americans, or 20% of adult white males, were armed.
-41 Today 25% to 30% of adult Americans, and about 40% to 50% of adult males, own guns.
-42 Even without these estimates, it seems quite plausible that the fraction of late 1700s households who possessed what was at the time quite an expensive piece of technology would not have been much greater than 35% to 50%.
+35 Professor Bellesiles estimates that in 1810, no more than 5% of Americans, or 20% of adult white males, were armed.
+36 Today, 25-30% of adult Americans, and about 40-50% of adult males, own guns.
+37 And even without these estimates, is it likely that more than 35-50% of late 1700s households would have possessed what was at the time quite an expensive piece of technology?

-Similarly, gun ownership today is indeed demographically skewed; for instance, 44% of white households and only 29% of black households own guns. $\underline{43}$ But we have no reason to believe that ownership wasn't skewed in the late 1700s, whether by race, ethnicity, or geography. $\underline{44}$
+Similarly, gun ownership today is indeed demographically skewed; for instance, 48% of white households and only 30% of black households own guns.
+38 But we have no reason to believe ownership wasn't skewed in the late 1700s, whether by race, ethnicity, or geography.
+39